 Saving money is much harder if you let the money sit in your personal account, looking like it could be spent.
 Why don’t you try and nominate a certain amount and automatically transfer it to a savings account right after payday?
 This could eliminate the false feeling of having more money to spend than you actually should and helps you grow your savings without having to do anything.

 It doesn’t have to be a huge amount.
 Instead, you could set a realistic savings goal and save towards it.
 If you put $50 into savings each fortnight, you save $1,300/year.

-Life doesn’t always go to plan as we all had to learn with the recent pandemic.
+Life doesn’t always go to plan as we all have had to learn with the COVID-19 pandemic.
 You might sleep much better at night knowing that you’ve got your own back in case of an emergency.
 Having enough money in your bank account to cover your expenses for a while should take a huge weight off your shoulders.